 The story of Istanbul begins during the time of Byzantium through the Ottoman Empire, where it is strategically located as one of the main hubs on the historic Silk Road, connecting the European and Asian worlds.
 It is also an important passage being the only sea route between the Black Sea and the Mediterranean.
 The rather frequent Turkey terror attacks (like bombing) linked to the Islamic State of Iraq and the Levant and Kurdish militant groups in the last two years may have raised tourists’ concerns about visiting the city; I visited Istanbul a few years back and enjoyed a lot the magnificent cathedrals, mosque, palace and breathtaking views of the harbor.

-Over 12 million foreign visitors come to Istanbul is 2015, five years after it’s named the European Capital of Culture in 2010.
+Over 12 million foreign visitors come to Istanbul in 2015, five years after it’s named the European Capital of Culture in 2010.
 That year, Istanbul is the world’s 5th most popular tourist destination.

-The major landmarks of Istanbul are located closely in the heritage site of Istanbul, including Sultan Ahmed Mosque (The Blue Mosque), the Hagia Sophia, Topkapi Palace, and Dolmabahçe Palace, and Galata Tower.
-To have an overview of the city, a sightseeing cruise is a good way to view the scenery from afar.
+The major landmarks of Istanbul are located closely in the heritage site of Istanbul, including Sultan Ahmed Mosque (The Blue Mosque), the Hagia Sophia, Topkapi Palace, and Dolmabahçe Palace, and Galata Tower – a tower that offers panoramic views of Istanbul’s old town, and could be seen in many spots in the city; But, if you want to have an overview of the city, a sightseeing cruise is a good way to view the scenery from afar.
 After we crossed the Bosphorus Bridge and returned to Istanbul from Turkey’s mainland after our trip, we boarded the cruise immediately we were on our way towards the Black Sea.
 The cruise travels north through the trait before returning to the same spot.

 Like the Ceremonial Hall in the Palace, showcasing a chandelier that was given by Queen Victoria, the Crystal Staircase was decorated with Baccarat crystal banisters, and the Sultan’s Hamam was decorated with Egyptian alabaster (so it’s white).